National Park Lodges – When to Splurge and When to Skip

 - the size of the park (the bigger, the better off I am staying inside);

-- the popularity of the park and the timing of my visit (I’m better off staying inside a big park, especially in peak season);
+- the popularity of the park and the timing of my visit (if the park is popular and I am visiting in peak season, I am better off staying inside the park);

 - the availability, price and amenities of accommodations nearby.